Publishing is the general process that makes your Actions available to users. When you publish an Action, you perform two main tasks:

 You can specify information details at the language and locale level for each of your Actions projects.

 By default, your browser language will be pre-selected in the language drop-down when you create a new project.
-You can add additional language support to your project by clicking the gear icon next to Overview, clicking Project settings, and selecting the Languages tab.
+You can add additional language support to your project by clicking the options more_vert icon, choose Project settings, and select the Languages tab.
 Click the check box next to each additional language you want to support.

 After selecting additonal languages, you can configure metadata, such as the Action's name and description, for each language in your project.

 In the Overview, click on Deploy > Directory information.